AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 >title="Schedule the sending"
 >abstract="Define the date and the exact time for your sending.
 By choosing the most appropriate time for your marketing message, you can maximise open rates."

-To schedule the sending of the email, click **[!UICONTROL Enable]** and set the desired date and time for sending.
+To schedule the sending of the email, open your email delivery and browse to the **Schedule** section.
+Use the **[!UICONTROL Enable scheduling]** toggle to activate it and set the desired date and time for sending.
+Once you send the delivery, the actual sending will start on the contact date you have defined.

-By default, the **[!UICONTROL Confirm before sending]** option is enabled, requiring you to confirm the sending before the email is sent at the scheduled date and time.
-If you wish to send the email automatically on the scheduled date and time, you can disable this option.
+By default, the **[!UICONTROL Enable confirmation before sending]** option is enabled.
+This option requires you to confirm the sending before the email is sent at the scheduled date and time.
+If you need to send the email automatically on the scheduled date and time, you can disable this option.

 ![](assets/schedule.png)